 The people living here, including locals and tourists, all take the time to visit the Erawan Shrine to pray for good luck and peace.
 If you have the opportunity to visit Thailand, you will have a chance to witness many tourists present at the Erawan Shrine to offer prayers, pay respects, and make offerings to the statue of Phra Phrom Buddha.

-- Depending on the purpose of your wish, you can light candles on one or all four faces of the Buddha statue.
-If you wish to go around all four faces, stop at each face and light three candles, one joss stick, and offer a bouquet of flowers.
+Now, about making your wish.
+If your wish is specific, you can light candles at one or all four faces of the Buddha statue.
+If you choose to visit all four faces, stop at each one to light three candles, burn a joss stick, and offer a bouquet of flowers.
+Each face represents different aspects, so your intention might guide which face you choose to focus on.

-- After offering your prayers or making your wishes, it’s customary to go to the elephant statues corner, where the holy water of the Four-Faced Buddha is kept.
-Use this water to wash your face and hands.
-Remember to scoop the water to wash instead of putting your hands directly into the container, as this may be considered disrespectful by the locals.
+After you’ve made your prayers or wishes, it’s a common practice to go to the elephant statues corner.
+Here, you’ll find the holy water of the Four-Faced Buddha.
+Use this water to wash your face and hands, but be respectful.
+Instead of dipping your hands directly into the container, scoop the water out.
+This is important as direct contact is often seen as disrespectful by locals.